 Asset purchase programme (APP)

 On 22 January 2015, the ECB Governing Council announced the launch of an expanded asset purchase programme (APP).
 The APP broadened the Eurosystem’s purchases to include bonds issued by euro area central governments, agencies and European institutions (i.e. the public sector purchase programme, or PSPP).
 This expanded programme encompasses the purchase programme for asset-backed securities (ABSPP) and the third covered bond purchase programme (CBPP3), which had already been launched at the end of 2014.
 On 10 March 2016, the ECB Governing Council took the decision to add a non-financial corporate sector purchase programme (CSPP) to the APP.
-Through the APP, the Eurosystem aimed to lower long-term interest rates and provide additional liquidity in order to react to the too low inflation rate at that time, thereby safeguarding price stability in the medium term.
+Through the APP, the Eurosystem aimed to lower long-term interest rates and provide additional liquidity in order to respond to the excessively low inflation rate at the time and safeguard price stability in the medium term.

-Since the start of APP asset purchases, net purchase volumes have been adjusted regularly, with the following volumes purchased.
+Following the start of APP asset purchases, net purchase volumes were adjusted regularly as follows.

-- March 2023 to June 2023: no net asset purchases and gradual decline of holdings by €15 billion per month on average
+• March 2023 to June 2023: no net purchases and reduction of the APP portfolio by an average of €15 billion per month through only partial reinvestments of redemptions

 Every week, the latest APP figures are published in the Eurosystem's consolidated weekly financial statement.